ff13dfly/EasyPolka/anchor network/Anchor_Network_White_Paper_EN.md

 - Either from the spillover of blockchain or the increasingly prosperous financial Dapps, the breakpoint of non-financial Web3.0 is not far away.
 Where and how to break is becoming a question. `Anchor Network` is the result of such thinking, making the access to `Web3.0` much more simple, the development part especially.
 This way, more developers will join Web3.0 trying to break through.

-- `Anchor Network` is based on **Polkadot/Substrate** which is an ecosystem do have ability to connect to other blockchain networks.
-By another hand, Anchor Network can be used for Web3.0 Dapp deployment, these Dapps do connect to various blockchain networks transparently.
+- `Anchor Network` is a blockchain network based on **Polkadot/Substrate** which is an ecosystem do have ability to connect to other blockchain networks.
+By another hand, `Anchor Network` can be used for Web3.0 `Dapp` deployment, these Dapps do connect to various blockchain networks transparently.
 It is a Dapp level cross-blockchain way which is new way to develop cross-blockchain Dapps.

 - `Anchor Network` make use of `Anchor` as the primitive data structure, which is a piece of on-chain data, orginaized by block number and can be accessed by `Anchor Name` taking place of blockchain hash. `Anchor Link` is a simple way to locate the on-chain data the same as **URL**.
 By this way, the data on chain can be grouped organically to support complex Dapp. `Anchor Network` provides a convenient SDK to avoid the complex concepts of `Web3.0` and full toolchain (including protocols, loaders, microservice frameworks, etc.).
 It make one-day leaning to join Web3.0 possible.